Smart Strategies for Saving thousands on college tuition

 Seasonal Employment During Breaks

 College breaks, including winter holidays and summers, offer ample opportunities for seasonal employment.
 Many businesses, especially in retail and food service, hire seasonal workers during these busy periods.
-By working during breaks, I not only earned extra cash but also avoided idle time, which can lead to unnecessary spending.
-Over the course of my college years, this strategy saved me over $5,000.
+By working during breaks, I earned extra cash and avoided idle time, which can lead to unnecessary spending.
+For my college years, this strategy saved me over $5,000.

 While there are various other ways to save money in college, these three strategies had the most significant impact on reducing my tuition bill.
 Although I still graduated with some loans, implementing these tactics helped minimize the financial burden and allowed me to enjoy a fulfilling college experience without breaking the bank.